Department Vision

 How was this calculated?

 This number is quantified from the collision reports filed by police following an incident.
 Police make a determination before filing a report as to whether the collision injury severity is a fatality, serious injury, non-serious injury, possible injury or property damage only.
-This data is logged into our Transportation collision database where we can quantify collisions by injury severity type.
+This data is logged into the city's Transportation collision database where staff can quantify collisions by injury severity type.

 Data: